Go to main content

 In recent years, Mali has been affected by droughts, political crises and armed conflict, which have led to massive population displacements and weakened its institutions.

-In January 2012, the country was plunged into an armed conflict that led to the proliferation of small arms and explosive remnants of war in populated areas.
+In January 2012, the country was plunged into an armed conflict that resulted in the proliferation of small arms and explosive remnants of war in populated areas.
 The Algiers Agreement signed in June 2015 was intended to restore peace and security to North Mali.
-The agreement provides for the disarmament of armed groups and greater powers for the regions.
+This agreement provides for the disarmament of armed groups and greater powers for the regions.
 Since the beginning of 2018, however, central Mali has been the theatre of armed conflict between radical groups.
-Since 2020, the peace agreement has been challenged by a part of Malian public opinion.
+And since 2020, the peace agreement has been challenged by a part of Malian public opinion.
 Strong opposition to its application regularly causes tension between the various parties.

-People with disabilities are excluded and often victims of discrimination or prejudice.
-They have little or no access to health care, education, social services or employment.
+People with disabilities are often victims of discrimination and have little or no access to healthcare, education, social services and employment.

 Date programme opened: 1993